SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 ## Overview

-This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
-Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-ext-pivotal }}){:target="_blank"}.
-You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation]({{ site.links-ext-pivotal-solace }}){:target="_blank"} for full details.
+This tutorial is part of a series of tutorials which aims to introduce users to Solace PubSub+ in Pivotal Cloud Foundry.
+Solace PubSub+ in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-ext-pivotal }}){:target="_blank"}.
+You can see the [Solace PubSub+ for Pivotal Cloud Foundry Documentation]({{ site.links-ext-pivotal-solace }}){:target="_blank"} for full details.

-This tutorial will introduce you to Solace Messaging for Pivotal Cloud Foundry by creating a Java application which connects to a Solace Messaging service instance.
+This tutorial will introduce you to Solace PubSub+ for Pivotal Cloud Foundry by creating a Java application which connects to a Solace PubSub+ service instance.

 ![overview]({{ site.baseurl }}/assets/images/java-app-architecture.png){: .center-image}

 ## Goals

-The goal of this tutorial is to demonstrate extracting the information from the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
+The goal of this tutorial is to demonstrate extracting the information from the application's Cloud Foundry Service Bindings and connect to the Solace PubSub+ service instance.
 This tutorial will show you:

-1. How to extract the Solace Messaging service credentials from the Cloud Foundry environment.
+1. How to extract the Solace PubSub+ service credentials from the Cloud Foundry environment.
-1. How to establish a connection to the Solace Messaging service.
+1. How to establish a connection to the Solace PubSub+ service.
 1. How to publish, subscribe and receive messages.

 ## Assumptions